Request Request Appointment Patient

 Gum Disease Treatment – Carrollton, TX

-Preserve Your Gum Health
+Preserve Your Smile & Boost Your Gum Health

 Periodontal (gum) disease can seem relatively harmless during its early stages, which usually consists of red, swollen, and tender gums that bleed quite easily.
 However, it can cause plenty of harm if left untreated, such as lost teeth, deteriorated bone tissue, and more.
 At Epic Family Dentistry of Carrollton, we work to protect our patients’ entire smiles, not just their teeth, which is why we perform a dedicated gum screening at every appointment.